DTJF/libpruio/src/doc/_3_pins.md

 \tableofcontents

-The Beaglebone hardware contains two header connectors, each with 46 pins.
-That is 92 pins in total.
-Most of them have input / output capabilities, while just a few are related to other features (such as RESET, GND or power supply lines).
-Input / output pins are either analog or digital lines, free or unfree (used by the system in default configuration).
-All input / output pins can get controlled by \Proj, as well as further pins on the J1 header and the SD card slot.
-And it can also controll internal lines, not wired to any connector (example \ref sSecExaSos demonstrates that).
+The Beaglebone hardware contains two header connectors, each with 46 pins, 92 pins in total.
+Just a few are related to special features (such as RESET, GND or power supply lines), while most of them are lines with input / output capabilities, either for analog or digital signals.
+Some of them are free, others are unfree (used by the system in default configuration).
+All input / output header pins can get controlled by \Proj, as well as further pins on the J1 header and the SD card slot.
+Furthermore \Proj can controll internal lines, not wired to any connector (ie. the onboard user leds, example \ref sSecExaSos demonstrates that).

 Analog lines always operate as input.
-In contrast, digital lines can either operate as input or output.
-Some digital lines have several features at the same pin and need to get configured to the matching mode before usage (pinmuxing).
-In addition, some lines are used to control the boot sequence and mustn't be connected at boot-time.
+In contrast, digital lines can either operate as input or output, ie. as a simple switch (called general purpose input/output = GPIO).
+Some digital lines have further features at the same pin, ie. for generating a pulse train.
+In order to use that features, the pin has to get configured to the matching mode before usage (pinmuxing).

+Here's an overview of the Beaglebone Black pins.
+The settings for other Beaglebone hardware (White, Green, Blue, Pocket-, ...) are different.

+![Header pins controllable by libpruio](pins.png)

+The pins are sorted into four categories:

+-# Green pins are analog input lines.

+-# Orange pins are GPIO only pins.
+They may provide other features like UART, MMC, HDMI, ...
+But \Proj doesn't support them, so from our point of view they are GPIO only.

+-# Blue pins provide beside GPIO further features, like PWM, TIMER, CAP, QEP.
+Those are rare and valuable, arrange them carefully.

+-# Brown pins are used by the BeagleboneBlack operating system, try to avoid them.

+When planing a new project, concentrate on the category 1 to 3 pins, and try to avoid the brown pins.
+Some of them are used to control the boot sequence and mustn't be connected at boot-time.
 Others are reserved to be used by the system (ie. for HDMI or MCASP), but they can get freed by re-configurations of the boot sequence, so that you can use them.
-Some header pins are connected to two CPU balls (and both CPU balls must not be set in contrary output states, in order to avoid hardware damages).
 It's beyond the scope of this documentation to cover all details.
 Find further information in the SRM (system reference manual) shipped with your board.

-Here's an overview of the Beaglebone Black default configuration.
-The settings for other Beaglebones (White, Green, Blue, Pocket-, ...) are different.
-The colored pins by default are free for \Proj operations:

-![Header pins controllable by libpruio](pins.png)
+\note Some header pins (`P9_41` and `P9_42`) are connected to two CPU
+      balls.
+Both CPU balls must not be set in contrary output states, in order to avoid hardware damages.

-This section explains the different features available on the header pins, and serves detailed information about the limits.
-In the second section \ref SecPinmuxing you'll learn how to get a pin in the desired mode.
+In the first part this chapter explains the different features available on the header pins, and serves detailed information about the hardware limits.
+In the second part in section \ref SecPinmuxing you'll learn how to get a pin in your custom mode.

 # Analog # {#SecAnalog}